"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Related Work

-Prior work has explored people's motivations to recreationally and professionally create digital content.
+Prior work has studied and investigated people's motivations to recreationally and professionally create digital content.
 Prior work finds that recreational creators have a variety of motivations, including a desire for self-expression, recognition, to promote ideas, to help or inspire others and/or to build community~\cite{brake2014we, craig201927,omar2020watch,markman2012doing,nardi2004we, leung2009user,kopf2020rewarding,torhonen2019fame,noonan2018social,weber2021s}.
 Creators may become professional creators -- that is, monetize their creation, by happenstance or more intentionally, driven by entrepreneurial spirit, a desire to generate their own ``media brands'', to influence others, or to become famous~\cite{giardino2021social,matikainen2015motivations,freberg2011social,de2020unravelling,noonan2018social}.
-In contrast to platforms like YouTube, creators on OnlyFans do not have the affordances to attract fans from the platform itself~\cite{van2021interdependent, safaee2021sex}.
+Prior work on motivations behind online video content creation on services such as YouTube and Twitch suggests that enjoyment and socialisation are more significant drivers for content creation than income and reputation~\cite{torhonen2019fame}.
+In contrast to platforms such as YouTube, creators on OnlyFans do not have the affordances to attract fans from the platform itself~\cite{van2021interdependent, safaee2021sex}.
 In order to succeed, creators must promote themselves and their content on other social media platforms~\cite{bonifacio2021beyond}.
-Hence, OnlyFans creators fall in the category of influencers (internet micro-celebrities) since they manage and engage with relatively large followings on social media platforms for self-branding~\cite{khamis2017self, van2021interdependent}.
-In this work, we explore how OnlyFans creators leverage self-branding while still producing content on the platform and how their motivations for creation intersect with and diverge from those of other content creators.
+Hence, OnlyFans creators fall in the category of influencers (internet micro-celebrities) as defined by prior work since they \textit{manage and engage} with relatively large followings on social media platforms for \textit{self-branding and recognition}~\cite{khamis2017self, van2021interdependent}.
+In this work, we explore how the motivations of OnlyFans creators intersect with and diverge from those of other content creators.